djyates/Logsit-Support/SUPPORT.md

 ## Adding a new action

-Manually.
 To start tracking something, just tap the plus button on the home screen and type in the title, e.g. "Cleaned rabbit hutch".
 Once you press 'save' this action will be added to your home screen and you can start checking in.

-Via the store.
-Alternatively, tap "Need some ideas?".
-From here you can browse through our categories for ideas of things you might want to track.
-When you find something of interest just tap the + button and you'll be given the opportunity to edit it before saving it to your home screen.

 ## Checking in

-Swiping.
-Find the action on your home screen and swipe it from left to right to check in.
+**Swiping.** Find the action on your home screen and swipe it from left to right to check in.
 You can add some notes and change the time if you like or you can just hit the 'Check In' button on the top right to confirm the check in.

-Via details page.
-You can also check in from the details page: tap the action on your home screen and then hit the check-in button.
+**Via details page.** You can also check in from the details page: tap the action on your home screen and then hit the check-in button.

 ## Change the sort order